 But I do wish I could change one thing in the piece: the term “boy” which is used a few times.
 Overall I’m fine with it because I was born in what doctor’s proclaim is a boy’s body.
 I had no choice in the assignment of my sex at birth.
 I take issue with the two instances in the piece: The first instance proclaims, “Until she was 18, Janet was a boy,” and then it goes on to say, “I even found other boys like me there…” My genital reconstructive surgery did not make me a girl.
 I was always a girl.

-Despite that glaring misstep, I believe the piece does a good job at putting another face out there for a whole generation of young trapped dreamers by showing that despite your circumstance you can become your dream and still hope for so much more.
+Despite that glaring and harmful misgendering, I believe the piece does a good job at putting another face out there for a whole generation of young trapped dreamers by showing that despite your circumstance you can become your dream and still hope for so much more.
 The main reason for my so-called “coming out” is to reach across my little space in this world and speak directly to young people who feel different and feel like outcasts and struggle with their bodies and endure the teasing and the bullying and the taunting.
 There are kids just like me who need to see people like them reflected on TV and in books and in the pages of magazines like Marie Claire.

 I know that stories have the power to heal, to inspire and to makes us realize that we are not alone.
-I’ll continue to share more stories of my upbringing and my life in general on my blog and in my most important work, my memoir Fish Food, which I hope will encourage you to pursue your life’s work and your wildest dreams.
+I’ll continue to share more stories of my upbringing and my life in general on my blog and in my most important work, my memoir , which I hope will encourage others to more fully themselves.